Sansyuh06/Orca/writeup.md

 ---

-## 📊 Conclusion
+##  Conclusion

-Orca demonstrates that **agents are not just chatbots with tools**—they are autonomous systems capable of complex, multi-step reasoning that adapts to context.
+Orca demonstrates that **agents are not just chatbots with tools**they are autonomous systems capable of complex, multi-step reasoning that adapts to context.
 By combining:

 1. **Multi-model consensus** (reducing hallucinations)
 2. **Custom financial tools** (domain-specific capabilities)
 3. **Glass Box observability** (building trust)
 4. **Session memory** (enabling natural conversations)

-...we've created a system that doesn't just analyze stocks—it *understands* them.
+...we've created a system that doesn't just analyze stocksit *understands* them.
 This is the future of financial technology: AI that acts as a true partner, not just a data display.

 The Google AI Agents Intensive provided the perfect framework (ADK) to bring this vision to life.
 Orca is proof that agentic systems can solve real-world problems that traditional software cannot.

-**Thank you for this incredible learning opportunity.** 🙏
+**Thank you for this incredible learning opportunity.**

 ---